Sound Financial Management Amid Business Disruption

 EDC implements an extensive capital expenditure program to maintain optimum availability and reliability of all our power generating assets.
 This includes upgrading activities, as well as investments in climate-proofing and resiliency.

-We comply with corporate governance rules and regulations and submit regular reports as required by the Securities and Exchange Commission and the Philippine Stock Exchange (PSE).
-To protect the interests of our shareholders, we strictly abide by the PSE’s Trading Rules and Restrictions.
+We comply with corporate governance rules and regulations and submit regular reports as required by the Securities and Exchange Commission and to our shareholders.

-We have a diverse customer base, that includes commercial and institutional clients, as well as directly connected customers.
-We also provide power to electric cooperatives, who in turn supply to commercial, residential, and industrial customers.
-EDC also provides electricity to retail electricity suppliers.
+We have a diverse customer base that includes commercial and institutional clients, as well as directly connected customers.
+We provide power to electric cooperatives and distribution utilities, who in turn supply to commercial, residential, and industrial customers.
+EDC also provides electricity to businesses through its subsidiaries that are licensed retail electricity suppliers.

 EDC builds strong and healthy relationships with its customers.
 We seek to provide them with flexible contract terms, value-added services, and guidance, as they make the transition to renewable energy.
 We assess and evaluate our performance in delivering energy to our customers and use this to further strengthen and improve our services to them.
 This helps promote customer satisfaction and retention.

-EDC works with a network of suppliers who enable us to run our operations and conduct our activities.
-The quality of the suppliers we engage has implications on our success.
+EDC works with a network of suppliers and contractors who enable us to run our operations and conduct our activities.
+The quality of the vendors we engage has implications on our success.

 EDC’s approach to Supply Chain Management involves strategic sourcing and optimized inventory levels to ensure reliable and uninterrupted supply of goods and services necessary for our operations.
 Vendor accreditation, spend analysis and market studies, and warehousing and logistics are all components of EDC’s supply chain management.

 With respect to vendor selection, our decisions are based on price, technical capability, safety practices, and industry expertise.
-EDC has accreditation requirements with which potential suppliers must comply.
-Suppliers must also demonstrate their financial capacity to provide the goods and services needed and their long-term business sustainability.
-In line with our priority on Shared Economic Value, EDC promotes economic inclusion by practicing local purchasing and direct award to qualified locally based suppliers and contractors.
+EDC has accreditation requirements with which potential vendors must comply.
+They must also demonstrate their financial capacity to provide the goods and services needed and their long-term business sustainability.
+In line with our priority of creating Shared Economic Value, EDC promotes economic inclusion by practicing local purchasing to qualified locally based suppliers and contractors.

 New customers underscore the need for renewable energy options for businesses